craigsapp/chopin-mazurka24-2/README.md

 [seps2svg](https://github.com/th-we/seps2svg).
 When preparing the SCORE data for printing, note serial numbers are added as Font-99 markers which are converted into PostScript comments in the EPS output from SCORE.
-These comments are then processed and converted into SVG &lgt;g&gt;
+These comments are then processed and converted into SVG &lt;g&gt;
 elements with class tags indicating noteon and noteoff times in terms of quarter notes for the note (as well as any other interesting class tags, such as the current measure, the chord groupings, beam groupings, item